GBernal720/Establishment-of-Regis-Healthcare-Informatics-Database-Continued/README.md

 ![](Images/Convert_python.PNG)

-**Database_Governance.py:** This code is used to check the age of a file that was used for creating a unique table.
+**Database_Governance.py:** This code is used to check the last modified date age of a file that was used for creating a unique table.
 Based on the age of the file the code will go through and decide if the unique table created from that file needs to be deleted.
 If it does need to be deleted it connects to the PostgreSQL server and runs a drop table statement with the name of the of the file/table name.

 ![](Images/datagoverance_python.PNG)